 Firewall rules.
 Firewall rules are used to restrict traffic to your nodes.
 GKE nodes are provisioned as Compute Engine instances and use the same firewall mechanisms as other instances.
 Within your network, you can use tags to apply these firewall rules to each instance.
 Each node pool receives its own set of tags that you can use in rules.
 By default, each instance belonging to a node pool receives a tag that identifies a specific GKE cluster that this node pool is a part of.
 This tag is used in firewall rules that GKE creates automatically for you.
 You can add custom tags at either cluster or node pool creation time by using the

-gcloudcommand-line tool.
+--tagsflag in the Google Cloud CLI.
 See this article on configuring firewall rules for GKE nodes.

 Network policies.
 Network policies let you limit network connections between pods, which can help restrict network pivoting and lateral movement inside the cluster in the event of a security issue with a pod.
 To use network policies, you must enable the feature explicitly when creating the GKE cluster.
 You can enable it on an existing cluster, but it will cause your cluster nodes to restart.
 The default behavior is that all pod-to-pod communication is always open.
 Therefore, if you want to segment your network, you need to enforce pod-level networking policies.
 In GKE, you can define a network policy by using the Kubernetes Network Policy API or by using the